MartinThoma/clana/README.md

 # clana

-`clana` is a toolkit for classifier analysis.
-One key contribution of clana is Confusion Matrix Ordering (CMO) as explained in chapter 5 of [Analysis and Optimization of Convolutional Neural Network Architectures](https://arxiv.org/abs/1707.09725).
-It is a technique that can be applied to any multi-class classifier and helps to understand which groups of classes are most similar.
+`clana` is a library and command line application to visualize confusion matrices of classifiers with lots of classes.
+The two key contribution of clana are Confusion Matrix Ordering (CMO) as explained in chapter 5 of [Analysis and Optimization of Convolutional Neural Network Architectures](https://arxiv.org/abs/1707.09725) and an optimization algorithm to to achieve it.
+The CMO technique can be applied to any multi-class classifier and helps to understand which groups of classes are most similar.

 ## Installation